patheros/PathSetManuals/modules/GlassPane.md

 This quick example shows off all three different modes.
 The sequence it generates has three parts that repeat.
 1. The first part uses the blue Cycle mode to make four consistent notes.
 You can see it in the first column connected with blue cables.
-2. The second part uses the orange Random mode to create variablity.
+2. The second part uses the orange Random mode to create variability.
 You can see it in the second column connected with orange cables.
-3. The third part uses the purple Rachet mode to create a faster pattern.
+3. The third part uses the purple Ratchet mode to create a faster pattern.
 You can see it on third and fourth columns with the purple cables.

 ## Panel